massivemadness/Squircle-CE/MIGRATION-GUIDE.md

           if (preferences.isPinchZoomEnabled) {
               pinchZoom()
           }
-          ...
+          // ...
       }
+      editor.plugins(pluginSupplier)
       ```
-      You might notice that there's no alternative to `fontSize`,
+      Since v2.1.0 there's no alternative to `fontSize`, `fontType` and
-      `fontType` and some other properties in `PluginSupplier`, to set
+      some other properties in `PluginSupplier`, to configure these
-      these parameters use following methods:
+      parameters use following methods:
       ```kotlin
-      editor.setTextSize(14f)
+      editor.setTextSize(14f) // previous `fontSize`
-      editor.setTypeface(Typeface.MONOSPACE)
+      editor.setTypeface(Typeface.MONOSPACE) // previous `fontType`
-      editor.setHorizontallyScrolling(false) // previous wordWrap = true
+      editor.setHorizontallyScrolling(false) // previous `wordWrap`
-      editor.setSoftKeyboard(false)
+      editor.setSoftKeyboard(false) // previous `softKeyboard`
-      editor.setUseSpacesInsteadOfTabs(true)
+      editor.setUseSpacesInsteadOfTabs(true) // previous `useSpacesInsteadOfTabs`
-      editor.setTabWidth(4)
+      editor.setTabWidth(4) // previous `tabWidth`
       ```
-2. If you using custom color schemes:
+2. If you're using custom themes, the `SyntaxScheme` class was removed
-   1. The `SyntaxScheme` class is deleted, all it's properties were
-      moved in `ColorScheme` itself.
+   and all it's properties were moved in `ColorScheme` itself.
-3. If you using custom languages:
+3. If you're using custom languages:
    1. Remove `enqueue()` and `cancel()` methods in `LanguageStyler`.
 The
       `execute()` method now invoked on the background thread, so now
       you don't need to write the asynchronous work by yourself.